VineCode/Sass.novaextension/README.md

 # Sass Extension for Nova

-Converts scss files into css files automatically on save or via the Editor menu option.
+Converts scss files into css files automatically on save.

 ## Requirements